How To Be Persistent And Keep On Going With Passion

 • How to manage your anger problem over the long term?

-Write down the price you’re paying for not being persistent
+Write down the price you’re paying for not following through on your objectives

 What does your tendency to give up take away from you?
-What kind of life does the lack of persistence deprive you of?
+What kind of life does the absence of persistence deprive you of?

 Sit down sometime and make a list of all the things you’ve missed out on because you were unable to figure out how to be persistent when the going got rough—or maybe even when things were easy.

 The point of this exercise isn’t to focus on negative past events.
-But some honest self-analysis shows you how much of a difference learning how to be persistent can make in your present and future.
+But some honest self-analysis shows you how much of a difference learning to become more persistent can make in your present and future.